-This can be held the days leading up to your vote or may open as attendees arrive at your live or virtual meeting.
+This can be held days leading up to your vote or may open as attendees arrive at your live or virtual meeting.
 This process establishes a quorum as well as identifies the members that will participate in the meeting.
-This also gives the administrator time to address any voter issues, such as not receiving the voting credentials.
-This allows voters to get the experience of the voting process without the pressure of casting a ballot during the live meeting.
+This also gives the administrator time to address any voter issues, such as not receiving their voting credentials.
+This also allows voters to get the experience of the voting process without the pressure of casting a ballot during the live meeting.

 A few examples of test motions include asking voters for their preferred cookie type, a trivia question about your organization, the season of the year they like best, or something that is fun for voters, but different from the actual meeting votes.

 Please note that each motion requires its own separate vote setup.